EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 The easiest way to resolve merge conflicts is use the Github **Web Editor**.
+The below message will appear once you have submitted the pull request.

 <img width="683" alt="Screenshot 2024-11-24 131300" src="https://github.com/user-attachments/assets/022b685f-ddbc-4d05-a574-851f048b5e74">